The Sea Once Swallowed Me:

 In this bold and lyrical debut, Sondra weaves personal narrative with philosophical themes, crafting a story about love, solitude, and the unsayable urges that run beneath our lives.

-Sleeping in the woods outside a medieval city in Spain, Sondra ponders her decision to abandon a more ordinary life.
+Sleeping in the woods outside a medieval city in Spain, she ponders her decision to abandon a more ordinary life.
 "I am here to decipher nature," she writes.
 "But as the stone glints back, I know this is a lie.
 Humans can decipher nothing but their own small lives."

-And buy it on Amazon here.
+Buy it on Amazon or Amazon Kindle for $0.99 here.